2kunal6/MLadapters/readme.rst

 .. |Scikit-learnMinVersion| replace:: 0.24.1
 .. |PytorchMinVersion| replace:: 1.7.0

-**ML algorithm wrappers** is a Python wrapper for algorithms defined in Scikit and Pytorch.
-The wrapper code is auto generated based on classes defined in ontology.
+**MLadapters** is a Python wrapper/adapter for algorithms defined in Scikit and Pytorch.
+The wrapper/adapter code is auto generated based on classes defined in ontology.

 Dependencies